 ✔ You want to complete your profile in its entirety (where information is available) to receive an ‘All-Star Rating.’

-12. Reviewing your profile after install of new content (Very Important) A couple ways to review the new profile:
+12. Reviewing your profile after installing of new content (Very Important) A couple ways to review the new profile:

 ✔ While in profile view click Edit your public profile.
-This gives a clean view.
+This gives a clear view.

 LOOK for unchecked boxes!!!
 If unchecked the particular section will not show when someone views your profile.
 Be sure all boxes are checked/click save.
 Now you can get a clear view of your completed profile.

 Getting around the controls of LinkedIn takes time.
 It’s not simply a copy/paste environment.
 The nuances for each section when entering new information can be frustrating but well worth the time and effort in the end. ~ Carla